FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 ### 3.3 Build installation package

 In the 'BcosBuilder' directory, run the following command to build installation packages for two node services, two RPC services, and two gateway services.
-The IP addresses are all '127.0.0.1'.:
+The IP addresses are all '127.0.0.1':

 - RPC Service: '20200 'and' 20201'
 - Gateway Service: '30300 'and' 30301'
-- tars port: `40401` ~ `40407`、`40411` ~ `40417`
+-tars port: `40401` ~ `40407`、`40411` ~ `40417`

-**注意:** When building an environment that does not rely on the tars page management console, because there is no tars page management console, the tars module in each microservice listening port and connection information needs to use the configuration file management, you can refer to the tars configuration file description.。
+**注意:** When building an environment that does not rely on the tars page management console, because there is no tars page management console, the tars module in each microservice listening port and connection information needs to use the configuration file management, you can refer to the tars configuration file description。

 #### 3.3.1 tars configuration file
 Build an environment that does not rely on the tars web management console.
-Since there is no tars management background, the tars module of each service needs to use configuration file management to monitor and connect information.。
+Since there is no tars management background, the tars module of each service needs to use configuration file management to monitor and connect information。

 Each service will have two additional configuration files' tars.conf 'and' tars _ proxy.ini'